whowell1/whowell1github.io/content/en/blog/interviews.md

 **What is the difference between encryption, hashing, encoding, and serialization?**

-- All four listed above are a form of changing the data from one form to another.
+- All four listed above are a way of changing the data from one form to another.

 - Encryption is a way to scramble data so only authorized parties can unscramble it.
 The only way to “unlock” a piece of data is to have a key.
 There are two types of encryption: public and private key encryption.
   - Public key encryption, also known as asymmetric encryption, is where something uses a public key to encrypt the message, and the recipient of the intended message uses the private key to decrypt the message.
 Examples are Diffie-Hellman key exchange and the RSA.